Noor0202/MongoDB-Practice-Questions/README.md

 20. Unique Indexes and Constraints

 ## Contributions:

-Contributions are encouraged!
+Contributions are welcome!
 If you have interesting MongoDB practice questions or improvements, fork the repository and submit a pull request.

 ## Disclaimer:

-This repository is created for educational purposes, allowing individuals to practice MongoDB queries using sample datasets.
-Sample datasets used here are freely available and can be downloaded from MongoDB's official website.
+This repository is created for educational purposes, allowing individuals to practice MongoDB queries using the Sakila sample database in JSON format.